Build Cache Strategy: Bazel, Nx, Turborepo Compared

 Why build cache matters

-At meaningful scale, the difference is 30 minutes vs 30 seconds.
+- Scale impact.
+At meaningful monorepo size, the difference is 30 minutes versus 30 seconds.

 Bazel: hermetic and rigorous